one competition | sustained career gains

 Alma Mater: University of Michigan – Ann Arbor

 Team Position: Team Captain

-Formula hybrid gave me confidence in my leadership abilities, problem solving skills, and ability to work efficiently and effectively under pressure, which helped land me the interview that led to the job I hae now.
-My professional network is expansive thanks to FH, and is still growing as I meed other FH alum!
+Formula hybrid gave me confidence in my leadership abilities, problem solving skills, and ability to work efficiently and effectively under pressure, which helped land me the interview that led to the job I have now.
+My professional network is expansive thanks to FH, and is still growing as I meet other FH alums!